jcannon64/IMGD-4000-Development-Portfolio/README.md

 Scaling the Summit is a third-person platformer where you play as a baby lizard trying to get off of a mountain by fixing a gondola in an abandoned village.
 Starting from deep within a cave, you must collect gondola parts, avoid golems, and find runes to unlock abilities inspired by real lizards.
 I was one of three programmers on the six person team developing this game, made using Unreal Engine 5 with Blueprints in seven weeks.

 ## Contributions:
 My main role in the project was to implement the gameplay mechanics of the lizard.
 Since Unreal already has a highly editable Blueprint template for a third person character, this meant I focused on the special abilities the lizard would have and the runes that would unlock them.
-The three abilities include a tongue grapple,
+The three abilities include a multidirectional tongue grapple,

 ![grapple](grapplegif.gif)